 We then used topic modelling to categorise every call into one of 35 different request types.

 We liaised with MAIF’s business teams to identify which questions could be solved online and which needed a human response or presented a sales opportunity.

 Where calls did not represent an opportunity, we advised how to answer these questions online.

 Our analysis showed that 32% of inbound calls were ‘low added value requests’ — questions that could easily be answered online.

-As a result, we built a roadmap advising MAIF how to solve these questions online and how to direct people to this content to avoid calling.
+As a result, we built a roadmap advising MAIF how to solve these questions online and direct people to this content to avoid calling.

 Digitising these queries has let MAIF’s customer services team prioritise cases that require a human touch, improving efficiencies and its round-the-clock service.

 “Artefact developed Natural Language Processing (NLP) algorithms to understand customer call topics.
 It helped us identify new selfcare functionalities to develop on the MAIF website.
 Thanks to this, we obtained good insights of what our customers really need through the analysis of their calls.”

 Michel Tournié, Digital and Data Projects Lead, MAIF